 In this case, OVAL could be used to provide several of the required inputs to an Evaluator.
 The format defined in the OVAL Definitions Model could be used to express Evaluation Guidance.
 Note that when mapping the OVAL Definitions Data Model to the SACM Information Model, it is important to distinguish between Collection and Evaluation within the OVAL Definitions Model.
 The OVAL Definitions Model structures currently combine both the Collection ("what to collect") and Evaluation ("what the data should look like").
 One of the key concepts within the SACM Information Model is that Collection and Evaluation should be separate concepts.
-Nonetheless, OVAL contains building blocks that could be modified to satisfy this need.
+Nonetheless, OVAL contains building blocks that could inform solutions that satisfy this need.

-Additionally, the structures defined in the OVAL System Characteristics Model could be used to encode the Posture Attributes input to the Evaluator.
-Finally, when the Evaluator makes its determination and must encode the result of the assessment, the OVAL Results Model structures could be used as well.
+Similarly, the structures defined in the OVAL System Characteristics Model and the OVAL Results Model could be used to inform the solutions that define the Attributes input to the Evaluator and the results of an assessment respectively.